stacksjs/nanofaker/docs/advanced/testing.md

-# Testing with nanofaker
+# Testing with ts-mocker

-Learn how to use nanofaker effectively in your test suites for unit tests, integration tests, and end-to-end tests.
+Learn how to use ts-mocker effectively in your test suites for unit tests, integration tests, and end-to-end tests.

-## Why Use nanofaker for Testing?
+## Why Use ts-mocker for Testing?

 1. **Realistic data** - Generate data that looks authentic
 2. **Reproducible** - Use seeding for consistent test results